-- 2. Summary of significant accounting policies (continued) - 2.4 Revenue recognition (continued) - (a) Revenue from non-exchange transactions (continued) - (iii) Bursaries and financial aid
+- 2.4 Revenue recognition (continued) - (a) Revenue from non-exchange transactions (continued)

+(iii) Bursaries and financial aid

 Bursaries and financial aid represent funds received from individuals and organisations purposely to support the University's scholarship schemes and awards.
 The University recognises bursaries and financial aid as revenue upon receipt of the funds into the specified bank account or upon fulfilment of the requirements agreed on, in writing with the donor.
 Where there are conditions attached to the aid that give rise to a liability to repay any unspent amount, deferred revenue is recognised up to the point where the revenue criteria are met.